 As neural networks have become popular, they have also taken a hold of SfT research.
 The general idea of using neural networks in SfT is that a template can also be represented by a set of neural network weights or latent codes. \citet{golyanikHDMNetMonocularNonRigid2018} train a CNN on images using varying known ground truth deformations.
-Given an input image, their CNN estimates \(73 \times 73 \times 3\) sets of 3D points to represent a triangular mesh grid.
-This can be seen as a form of template-based reconstruction, where the learning step learns the template, and an inference model evaluates template position given an image.
+Given an input image, their CNN estimates \((73 \times 73 \times 3)\)-sized sets of 3D points to represent a triangular mesh grid.
+This can be seen as a form of template-based reconstruction, where the learning step learns the template, and an inference model estimates the current template position given an image.
 For fitting novel views, they simply input a new image.
-The difficulty is that this model requires ground truth training data along with a full training step to solve for the parameters in the template-fitting network.
+The difficulty is that this model requires ground truth training data along with full training on this dataset to solve for the parameters in the template-fitting network.
 A step in this direction that no longer requires ground truth artificial data and uses optical flow as training signals is proposed by~\citet{sidhuNeuralDenseNonRigid2020a}.
 The authors propose Neural NRSfM by learning a latent space function that adds CNN-estimated offsets to a mean shape using an autodecoder, similarly to an LRSM.
 They additionally enforce a high-frequency regularization on the Fourier transform of the latent codes over time which -- in addition to regularizing -- allows for latent measurement of periodic signals.
 This helps recognize motions such as a heartbeat.
 The drawbacks for possible clinical application are the sensitivity to optical flow outliers, the need to initialize a rigid mean shape, and the model training taking multiple hours.